 Tips for Tallyfy

-These Tips for Tallyfy will revolutionize the way you record your Standard Operating Procedures (SOP).
+These tips for Tallyfy will revolutionize the way you create and use your Standard Operating Procedures (SOP's) or document templates within Tallyfy.
 From your blueprint structure to your language in instructions, we'll give you some guidelines for creating the best blueprints ever.

 To make sure you're on the right track, we recommend you read our Getting Started article first!